Mitch Garver Player Props: Rangers vs. Cubs

-The Texas Rangers and Mitch Garver, who went 1-for-4 last time out, battle Marcus Stroman and the Chicago Cubs at Wrigley Field, Friday at 2:20 PM ET.
+Mitch Garver -- 0-for-3 in his last game -- will be in action for the Texas Rangers versus the Chicago Cubs, with Justin Steele on the mound, on April 8 at 4:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Orioles.
+In his most recent game he had a hitless performance (0-for-3) against the Cubs.

 Mitch Garver Game Info & Props vs. the Cubs